 SHOULDER PAIN – WHERE ARE WE NOW?

-Karen Walker-Bone has co-authored this paper which has been accepted for publication in the journal, Current Treatment Options in Rheumatology, with Danielle AWM van der Windt from School of Medicine, Primary Care Centre Versus Arthritis, Keele University.
-We’ll let you know when it’s been published.
+Karen Walker-Bone has co-authored this paper which has been published online in the journal, Current Treatment Options in Rheumatology, with Danielle AWM van der Windt from School of Medicine, Primary Care Centre Versus Arthritis, Keele University.
+The article can be found here.

 Professor Stephen Bevan, Head of HR Research at the Institute for Employment Studies (IES) recently took part in a public virtual workshop convened by the National Academies of Sciences entitled: “Exploring Strategies for Sustainable Systems-Wide Changes to Reduce the Prevalence of Obesity”.
 The workshop included presentations from a diverse range of speakers and was followed by panel discussions about the issues of weight bias, stigma and obesity in the workplace setting.
 Stephen’s presentation: “Obesity Stigma at Work: improving inclusion and productivity” included published findings from the Health and Employment After Fifty (HEAF) study that found an association between obesity, and particularly severe obesity with adverse employment outcomes, especially in women over 50 years of age.
 The article is available here.